elementor/elementor-developers-docs/src/widgets/widget-output-caching.md

 ```

 This widget generates different HTML output for logged-in users and anonymous users.
 We can't cache the widget output as the cached HTML may be displayed for the wrong users.

+### Testing
+When testing the performance improvements, please make sure to use different types of widgets - not multiple instances of the same widget.
+The more widgets on the page, and the more different types of widgets, the larger the impact.

+Next, you’ll need to “Regenerate CSS files & data” from WP Admin > Elementor > Tools.

+Then, in your speed comparison tool, compare the first run (rendered data) to the second run (cached data) and you should see the impact on the server memory usage and TTFB.